By Gabriel Andre – Art in Tanzania internship

 Climate Action Network Annual Strategy Session 2020 in Arusha

-Through a country programme, UNEP (United Nations Environmental Program) and UNDP (United Nations Development Program) proposed a strategy to counteract climate change issues while improving Tanzanian economic development.
-Based on a theory of change where better governance and better-placed investment could decrease poverty as well as environmental degradation.
-In the same way, the goal is to enhance the participation in economic, environmental, and governmental issues of women, youth, and disabled individuals.
-To anchor sustainable development, UNEP wants to implement sustainable interactions with all institutions, including private and public partners.
+Through a country programme, UNEP (United Nations Environment Programme) and UNDP (United Nations Development Programme) proposed a strategy to address climate change issues while enhancing Tanzanian economic development.
+Based on a theory of change, better governance and more strategically placed investment could decrease poverty as well as environmental degradation.
+Similarly, the goal is to enhance the participation of women, youth, and individuals with disabilities in economic, environmental, and governmental issues.
+To anchor sustainable development, UNEP aims to establish sustainable interactions with all institutions, including both private and public partners.
 In partnership with those institutions as well as the government, UNEP will be able to achieve sustainable development projects.
 Those projects will mainly focus on the environment, natural resources, climate change governance, energy access and disaster risk management.

 Forestry, biodiversity, and ecosystems